tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 So each part has it's own directory, which contains a directory for each exercise set (like the unicafe exercises in part 1).

 <!-- Tehtävät palautetaan **yksi osa kerrallaan**.
 Kun olet palauttanut osan tehtävät, et voi enää palauttaa saman osan tekemättä jättämiäsi tehtäviä. -->
-The exercises are submitted **One part at a time**.
+The exercises are submitted **one part at a time**.
 When you have submitted the exercises for a part, you can no longer submit any missed exercises for that part.

   <h4>0.1: HTML</h4>